How to calculate and claim your student loan interest deduction

 How to calculate my student loan interest tax deduction

-If you qualify for the student loan interest deduction, you’re in luck.
-It’s time to calculate how much you can deduct from your taxes.
-Keep in mind that if you’re using an online filing service or tax return software, most of these calculations are done for you.
-You’ll just need to have your numbers handy from the tax forms you received, such as your W-2 and 1098-E.
+If you’re using an online filing service or tax return software, most calculate your student loan interest tax deduction for you.
+You’ll just need to have the numbers handy from the tax forms you received, such as your W-2 and 1098-E. If you’re interested in calculating it manually, follow these steps:

 - Take your result from the Income section to complete the Adjusted Gross Income (AGI) portion.